From Saturday 17 July (Welsh Government)

 - Ensure that social distancing is maintained at all times (2m) between all persons on the trial field.

-- Keep a list of everyone involved in the gathering and their contact details should ‘test and trace’ be required.
+- Keep a list of everyone involved in the gathering and their contact details should ‘test and trace’ be required including any spectators.

 - Provide hand sanitiser and /or hand washing facilities (paper towels to be used) on the trial field that is readily accessible to all persons attending.

 - Provide hand sanitiser on the outside of toilet facilities to be used for door handles etc.

 - Ensure that if catering is provided that it is a takeaway service i.e. no indoor facilities of any kind where persons may mix will be provided such as marquees.

 - Ensure that vehicle parking allows occupants to maintain social distancing.